hritesh94/hritesh94/README.md

 ## Hello this is Hritesh Goldar

-- Currently, I am a second year student at Heritage Institute Of Technology Kolkata
+- Currently, I am a 4th year student at Heritage Institute Of Technology Kolkata
 - Currently learning Full Stack Web Development,and UI/UX design

 ## Tech Stacks